21+ Awesome Reasons Why We Should Recycle More

-Planet earth harbors limited amount of natural resources and restricted capacity to recycle waste.
+Planet earth harbors a limited amount of natural resources and restricted capacity to recycle waste.
 By recycling, we are doing two great things to our future: minimizing our immediate effect on planet earth and developing sustainable practices for future generations.

 Poor disposal and accumulation of waste in landfills leads to the emission of toxic and infectious gasses.
-If these gasses are inhaled over time, they may lead to wide range of respiratory diseases such as asthma.
-Also, if the toxic liquids draining from landfills find way into water sources, infectious diseases like diarrhea, typhoid, and dysentery could spread.
+If these gasses are inhaled over time, they may lead to a wide range of respiratory diseases such as asthma.
+Also, if the toxic liquids draining from landfills find a way into water sources, infectious diseases like diarrhea, typhoid, and dysentery could spread.

 The average American utilizes about 2,500,000 plastic bottles each hour.
 Not everyone is responsible enough to throw the plastics in the right place.
-The plastics end up scattered in city streets and neighborhoods leaving these places looking unsightly.
-Recycling will ensure these plastics never occur in streets as people will be picking them up to sell to recycling companies.
+The plastics end up scattered in city streets and neighborhoods, leaving these places looking unsightly.
+Recycling will ensure these plastics never occur in the streets as people will be picking them up to sell to recycling companies.

 The cost of collecting garbage from every neighborhood is relatively expensive.
 Large trucks have to be deployed to pick up and transport the waste to landfills.
-Recycling has significantly reduced the cost of collection as most garbage goes to recycling plants.
+Recycling has significantly reduced the cost of collection, as most garbage goes to recycling plants.

 Waste diversion directs garbage away from landfills or incinerators through reuse, recycling, composting or gas production through anaerobic digestion.
 It prevents waste from becoming a source of pollution.